miikanissi/miikanissi.com/content/about.md

 title: "About Me"
 description:
-  "About Miika Nissi — I am a software engineer and a Linux/Unix enthusiast located in Queens, New York City.
+  "About Miika Nissi — I am a software engineer and a Linux/Unix enthusiast located in Queens, New York.
 I particularly enjoy finding simple, efficient solutions and building on the knowledge of the past to solve new problems."
 sitemap:
   changefreq: monthly